 As a more mature tool, UiPath has gathered a staunch base of users over the years.
 Publicity aside, this popularity has very tangible benefits.
 Thanks to the large community, new user-made UiPath flows roll out daily.
 This also means that it’s easier to hire UiPath developers simply because there are more of them out there.

 Although Power Automate has been catching up to its competitors in many fields, it doesn’t have the same user base as UiPath.
-Due to that, there aren’t nearly as many Power Automate developers for hire and user-made flows available, although it is getting traction, especially when it comes to internal citizen developers.
+Due to that, there aren’t nearly as many Power Automate developers for hire and user-made flows available, although it is getting traction, especially for internal citizen developers.

-UiPath is a sophisticated tool requiring RPA expertise to leverage its versatility and capabilities fully.
+UiPath is a sophisticated tool requiring RPA expertise to fully leverage its versatility and capabilities.
 Studio X—UiPath’s no-code automation platform—addresses this issue to a certain extent, with no development skills needed.
 In more complex cases, business users will most likely rely on developers – working with skilled programmers gives broader control, facilitating customization and troubleshooting.

 Although you can find Power Automate documentation on Microsoft’s Docs website, it’s limited to manual-like instructions for the platform without getting into too much detail about RPA.
 There are also third-party courses available on e-learning portals.